-Raquel García Tomás: both feet in reality
+Raquel García Tomás: two feet firmly planted in reality

 Interviews 06.10.2022